mw-codeinc/demo-vite-app/README.md

 # Catalyst Demo

-To run the Catalyst demo, first install the npm dependencies:
+To run the Catalyst demo, first install the bun dependencies:

 ```bash
 bun install